ckeditor/ckeditor5/docs/builds/guides/integration/toolbar-setup.md

     }
 ```

+#### Automatic multiline wrapping demo

+The default multiline toolbar behaviour - the toolbar items are automatically wrapped into a new line once they do not fit the editor width.
+The mechanism is arbitrary and only wraps excess items.
+Notice the toolbar item separators and item groups have be also placed differently.

+{@snippet builds/guides/integration/toolbar-wrapping}

+#### Set wrapping breakpoint demo

+Setting a break point as described above lets the users create their own multiline configuration.
+Toolbar items are grouped and distributed according to the user-defined configuration in file.
+The placement of toolbar item groups, separators and breakpoints is fully customizable as described in this guide.

+{@snippet builds/guides/integration/toolbar-breakpoint}

 <info-box hint>
-	The above is a strict UI-related configuration.
+	The above extended format is a strict UI-related configuration.
 Removing a toolbar item does not remove the feature from the editor internals.
 If your goal with the toolbar configuration is to remove features, the right solution is to also remove their respective plugins.
 Check {@link builds/guides/integration/configuration#removing-features removing features} for more information.
 </info-box>

 ## Listing available items